Numerals in Unicode: Rich text and other compatibility numerals

 The Western Arabic numerals also appear among the compatibility characters as rich text variant forms including bold, double-struck, monospace, sans-serif and sans-serif bold, along with fullwidth variants for legacy vertical text support.

-Rich text parenthesized, circled and other variants are also included in the blocks Enclosed CJK Letters and Months; Enclosed Alphanumerics, Superscripts and Subscripts; Number Forms; and Dingbats.
+Rich text parenthesized, circled and other variants are also included in the blocks Enclosed CJK Letters and Months; Enclosed Alphanumerics; Enclosed Alphanumeric Supplement; Superscripts and Subscripts; Number Forms; and Dingbats.

 Suzhou (huāmǎ/Sūzhōu mǎzi) numerals

 The huāmǎ (花码 (花碼))/Sūzhōu mǎzi (苏州码子 (蘇州碼字)) system is a variation of the rod numeral system.
 Rod numerals are closely related to the counting rods and the abacus, which is why the numeric symbols for 1, 2, 3, 6, 7 and 8 in the huāmǎ system are represented in a similar way as on the abacus.
 Nowadays, the huāmǎ system is only used for displaying prices in Chinese markets or on traditional handwritten invoices.